 Latest News From UK Groups

-New Groups: We are currently advising a potential new start up group in Rhyl.
-If you live in the area and want to get involved, please contact Bill Kerry for further details.
+New Groups: We are currently advising potential new start up groups in Oxfordshire and Rhyl If you live in these areas and want to get involved, please contact Bill Kerry for further details.

 December saw the launch of The Equality Trust's new activist campaign pack Inequality Is Not Inevitable which has an emphasis very much on local group work.
 If you want to get involved campaigning for a fairer, better UK this pack is the best possible starting point.

 Group News: Starting off in the north, the Sheffield group supported the Sheffield Needs A Pay Rise march on 17th December in the city and, amongst other things, is planning to take part in the national demo toSave the NHS on 4th March in London (The Equality Trust and other affiliated local groups will also be supporting this march).
 To the west, the Oswestry group has plans to support their local food bank as well as having guest speakers on housing and health inequalities lined up in the early part of the year.
 The group is also contemplating a screening of The Divide documentary at some point.

 Over in South Wales, the local group is expanding its reach from its Newport base with the launch of a new offshoot in Swansea which held its first very "lively and buzzy" meeting on 16th January.
 The group also continues to develop its work around Brexit and the need to protect the rights of working people.
 Back over the border, the Bristol group is working with the Mayor's newly created 'City Office' which is committed to tackling inequality in the city and is prioritising solutions to the problem of homelessness in the area, not just in winter but for the long-term as well.